Adding the NGINX Plus with App Protect Instance to NGINX Management Suite

 In this example, we’ve configured NGINX Agent to:

-• allow for precompiled policies, meaning that NMS will compile the policy before sending to the NGINX Plus/NAP instance
+• Allow for precompiled policies, meaning that NIM will compile the policy before sending to the NGINX Plus/NAP instance

 • Enable large buffers for NGINX App Protect Monitoring

-• Enable NGINX Agent to run a syslog daemon that will forward logs to NMS Security Monitoring
+• Enable NGINX Agent to run a syslog daemon that will forward logs to NIM Security Monitoring

 1. Start the NGINX Agent and set to start at boot: